microshare/microshare.github.io/docs/2/technical/quick-start/overview.md

 ## 2. What can you expect to work with?

 As a developer, you will mostly be working with the Microshare platform and the API.
 You can get started with understanding how to work with these tools in the [Basic Developer Roadmap](/docs/2/technical/quick-start/basic-dev-roadmap/).
-After walking through the basic developer roadmap, the [Advanced Developer Roadmap](/docs/2/technical/quick-start/advanced-dev-roadmap/) guides you through the more complicated interactions with the Microshare platform and API.
+After walking through the Basic Developer Roadmap, the [Advanced Developer Roadmap](/docs/2/technical/quick-start/advanced-dev-roadmap/) guides you through the more complicated interactions with the Microshare platform and API.
 Additionally, the [Technical Struture Page](/docs/2/technical/quick-start/microshare-technical-structure/) guides you through the framework on how the components interact with each other to a greater extent.

 #### The Microshare Platform

 The [Microshare Platform](/docs/2/technical/microshare-platform/quick-start/) is the hub of interacting with devices and their data.
-In the Microshare Platform, you will be able to create device clusters to group your devices’ data together, create robots to automate tasks, create dashboards to view your data and administer who can see your devices’ data.
+In the Microshare Platform, you will be able to create device clusters to group your devices’ data together, create robots to automate tasks, create dashboards to view your data and administrate who can see your devices’ data.

 #### The Microshare API